Dust off your apron and get ready to make my baked peanut butter falafels. They are crunchy on the outside, but moist and fluffy on the inside.

 - 2 crushed cloves garlic

-- 2 tbsp fresh parsley or coriander (I lurrrve coriander)
+- 2 tablespoon fresh parsley or coriander (I lurrrve coriander)

 - Juice from 1 lemon or lime